 If you're thinking of upgrading your old iPhone or making the switch from Android, there are plenty of models to tempt you.
 The iPhone 11 is a great balance of power and features, while the iPhone 11 Pro and 11 Pro Max are the best of all worlds.
+Alternatively the iPhone SE is a great choice if you prefer something more compact.
 But hold fire, as now is most definitely the worst time to buy a new Apple smartphone.

 In this article we explain why you should keep your credit card in your pocket for at least a month or two and avoid a serious case of buyer's remorse.

 For a more general look at the timing of iPhone purchases, read When is the best time to buy an iPhone?

 The simple reason why you need to keep your powder dry at the moment is that Apple is expected to release the iPhone 12 and its Pro companions in the next few weeks, so we're right on the cusp of the new arrivals.